Srijon25/ChronosLang/spec.md

 ● If multiple events share the same timestamp, they are applied in insertion order (the order schedule() was called during prelude).

-● For reproducible demos involving randomness, users should set a fixed RNG seed.
+● For reproducible demos involving randomness, set a fixed RNG seed in the host process before running.

 **Important Limitations**